meltyourface/blank/posts/Naturalistic-Occultism/Introduction-to-Naturalistic-Occultism-Connecting-with-the-Elemental-Forces/index.md

 3. Vibrational Resonance: All things in the natural world emit distinct vibrations, a phenomenon that can be observed in the unique energies associated with different crystals, plants, and animal totems.
 By recognizing and working with these vibrations, practitioners can align themselves with the energies of nature and the cosmos, allowing for greater connection and influence over their magical practices.

-Section: Techniques and Methodologies of Naturalistic Occultism
+**Section**: Techniques and Methodologies of Naturalistic Occultism

 In order to effectively tap into and harness the latent power of nature, a practitioner of Naturalistic Occultism must master several key techniques and methodologies, including: